Making a small claim

 The court can decide you’ve won because the defendant didn’t reply.
 Ask the court for ‘judgment by default’.
 You can ask for a judgment by default by:

-If you used Money Claims, you can also use it to request a judgment by default if the defendant hasn’t replied and the deadline for their reply has passed.
+If you used Civil Money Claims, you can also use it to request a judgment by default if the defendant hasn’t replied and the deadline for their reply has passed.

 The defendant agrees with some or all of your claim